-The Council has suffered substantial losses across many of its largest streams of income.
-These include parking, leisure, and property.
-However, the Council has continued to run services throughout the pandemic including, for example, regulatory services such as Planning and Building Control and this has helped to mitigate the financial impact.
-As with any recession, investment income is anticipated to reduce which will create further pressures on the Council's finances.
-On the expenditure front some of the key areas of additional pressure have included accommodation and support for rough sleepers, support for our community and support for our leisure services, and again these have been partially mitigated through the use of grant funding.
-Due to the Council's reliance on commercial income and fees and charges and consequently its exposure to the economic cycle, the Council has sought in recent years to build up the general fund balance to ensure the Council is financially resilient in a recession.
-Moving forward, the Council has reset its Medium-Term Financial Strategy (MTFS) in recognition of the impact of the pandemic and the Council has reset its Medium-Term Financial Strategy for 2021-22.
-The Covid-19 crisis has meant that the Council has had to review what its most critical services are, and which are required to still be operational even during a global pandemic.
-The changing environment and "new normal" in will require the Council to review the services it provides, its delivery models and the outcomes that are of the highest priority.
-This will also require the Council to review the structural position of its budget and how that needs to change going forward.
+The Council has continued to run services throughout the pandemic including, for example, regulatory services such as Planning and Building Control and this has helped to mitigate the financial impact of the pandemic.
+Moving forward, the Council has reset its Medium-Term Financial Strategy (MTFS) in recognition of the impact of the pandemic and the Council's strategic objectives and set a balanced budget for 2022-23.
+The changing environment and "new normal" will require the Council to review the services it provides, its delivery models and the outcomes that are of the highest priority.
+This will also require the Council to review the structural position of its budget and how that needs to change going forward as a stand-alone council.